Pavel-Hrdina/FandF/README.md

 <details>
 <summary><h2>Conventions</h2></summary>

-Here is the list of conventions that this tool tries to inforce in the generation process.
+Here is the list of conventions that this tool tries to inforce in the generation process and later on when linting a directory from its root down.

 ### Common Language